 When considering the significance of specific risks, it is often useful to compare them to the risks associated with everyday living.

-The risks of transfusion transmitted infection with virus is very small compared to risks of everyday living—chance of being killed in a road accident is about 1 in 10,000 (see Calman Chart).
+The risks of transfusion transmitted infection with virus is very small compared to risks of everyday living. (see Calman Chart).

 |Minimal||1:100,000–1:1,000,000||Death from a train accident|